Join an adoption info webinar! Register Now →

 Food Insecurity & Malnutrition

 Over the past two decades, rapid development in China’s urban centers has lifted millions of people out of poverty.
-But in rural communities today, children and families continue to live on less than $1.90 per day.
+But in rural communities today, some children and families continue to live on less than $1.90 per day.
 According to the World Food Programme, about 150.8 million people in China are malnourished, and roughly 9.4% of children are stunted, meaning they are significantly shorter than average for their age.

 Learn how Holt donors and sponsors help address malnutrition and hunger-related diseases among children in China.